carpentries-lab/metagenomics-workshop/_extras/data.md

 title: Data
 ---
 ## Download data
-Data are stored in Zenodo, you can get it from a command line using the following command.
+Data are stored in Zenodo, you can get it with the command line using the following command.

 ~~~
 wget https://zenodo.org/record/7010950/files/dc_workshop.zip?download=1
 ~~~
-:{.bash}

 ## Features of the dataset
 The dataset in Zenodo contains two files: